-- Infection or sepsis or osteomyelitis; - Insufficient bone structure or quality which may affect the stability of the implant; - Rapid joint destruction or bone absorption; - Skeletal immaturity: - Muscular, ligamentous, neurological, vascular deficiencies or poor skin coverage, which may compromise the affected extremity; - Alcoholism or other addictions; - Sensitivity to the implant materials; - High levels of physical activity (e.g. competitive sports, heavy physical labor); - Obesity can produce loads on the prosthesis, which can lead to fixation failure or prosthesis breakage or fracture. - Use of skirted heads with hooded acetabular cup inserts is contraindicated.
+- Infection or sepsis or osteomyelitis; - Insufficient bone structure or quality which may affect the stability of the implant; - Rapid joint destruction or bone absorption; - Skeletal immaturity; - Muscular, ligamentous, neurological, vascular deficiencies or poor skin coverage, which may compromise the affected extremity; - Alcoholism or other addictions; - Sensitivity to the implant materials; - High levels of physical activity (e.g. competitive sports, heavy physical labor); - Obesity can produce loads on the prosthesis, which can lead to fixation failure or prosthesis breakage or fracture.